Hanrui-Wang/onnx-profiler/README.md

 mults = torch_profile(model, inputs, profiler=OperationsProfiler, reduction=np.sum, verbose=True)
 ```

-Similarly, for the number of parameters, you might use the following command:
+For the number of parameters, you might similarly use the following command:

 ```python
 import numpy as np